MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

 ## Item pairing

 Pairing is the process by which an item in one stage of the deployment pipeline is associated with the same item in the adjacent stage.
-If items aren't paired, even if they have the same name and type, the item in the target stage isn't overwritten.
+If items aren't paired, even if they have the same name and type, the item in the target stage isn't overwritten during a deploy.
+A deploy of an unpaired item is known as a clean deploy and creates a copy of that item in the adjacent stage.

 <a name="pairing-rules"></a>

 Pairing can happen in one of two ways:

-* **Deployment**: when an unpaired item is copied from one stage to another using the *Deploy* button, the previously unpaired item is automatically paired with the copy.
+* **Deployment**: when an unpaired item is copied from one stage to another using the *Deploy* button, a copy of the item is created in the next stage and paired with the item being deployed.
 * **Assigning a workspace to a deployment stage**: when a workspace is assigned to a deployment stage the deployment pipeline attempts to pair items.
 The pairing criteria are:

   * Item Name
   * Item Type
-  * Folder Location
+  * Folder Location (used as a tie breaker when a stage contains duplicate items (two or more items with the same name and type)

   If a single item in each stage has the same name and type then pairing occurs.
 If there's more than one item in a stage that has the same name and type, then items are paired if they're in the same folder.
 If the folders aren't the same, pairing fails.